-Very full by this point, we pressed on to try one of two dessert, chocolate pudding ($5), the other being a rhubarb ice cream.
-The pudding was amazing, classic and slightly salty from the accompanying chocolate cookies.
+Very full by this point, we pressed on to try one of two desserts, chocolate pudding ($5), the other being a rhubarb ice cream.
+The pudding was amazing, classic, and slightly salty from the accompanying chocolate cookies.

 Dinner at Flood's was fun—the place didn't seem to take itself too seriously, but the food was simple and solid.
 The old and hipster alike will love Flood's.